Historical buildings on display at Gilgandra Rural Museum, NSW

 On display in the centre are significant artefacts from the march, including the flag carried by the marchers.
 There are photographs and the Coo-ee Honour Wall, a moving insight into the men’s lives.
 The parkland next to the centre is a lovely picnic spot.

-In the community plaza is the Coo-ee Digger, a bronze sculpture made by Brett Garling, a leading Australian sculptor.
-‘In recognition of the 35 men whom left Gilgandra in 1915 and their eternal footprint on the history of our community and our nation,’ reads the inscription on the plinth.
+In the community plaza is the Coo-ee Digger, a bronze sculpture made by Brett Garling, a leading Australian sculptor, with the inscription ‘In recognition of the 35 men who left Gilgandra in 1915 and their eternal footprint on the history of our community and our nation’.

 Gilgandra is also known as the Town of Windmills.
-Some 360 windmills once dotted the area, tapping underground water, before central water supply in 1966.
+Some 360 windmills once dotted the area, tapping underground water, before the central water supply in 1966.
 For an enchanting wander, take the Windmill Walk past an avenue of trees and windmills along the banks of the meandering river.
+The streets of the town are also lined with a series of murals that show off life in Gilgandra and famous historic events.

-You’ll find a range of accommodation options to suit various budgets in Gilgandra, which is at the junction of the Oxley, Castlereagh and Newell highways and roughly halfway between Melbourne and Brisbane.
-The drive northwest from Sydney is 5h 30min.
-You can also fly to Dubbo and hire a car.
+Gilgandra is at the junction of the Oxley, Castlereagh and Newell highways, and almost exactly halfway between Melbourne and Brisbane.
+The drive northwest from Sydney is 5.5 hours.
+You can also fly or catch a train to Dubbo and hire a car for the 45-minute drive.

 All the insider news, tips and inspiration you need to plan your next trip, delivered straight to your inbox.